projectcontour/contour-operator/design/service-apis.md

 ## Implementation Details

-### Controller
+### Operator

-Update the existing Contour controller to only instantiate a Contour instance if `contour.spec.gatewayClassRef` is "None".
+Update the operator to only instantiate a Contour instance if `contour.spec.gatewayClassRef` is "None".

 Create a controller that reconciles the GatewayClass resource and performs the following: